 The MITR has a wide range of facilities that are useful for handling and examination of highly radioactive materials.
 These include:

 - Hot cells and for remote handling of irradiated components and materials,

 - Helium-filled glove box with high-temperature furnace and gamma shielding

-- Electron microscopy facilities, and
+- Electron microscopy facilities,

 - Access to electron microscopy facilities can be arranged for irradiated samples.

 - Two large, vertical, thermal neutron irradiation facilities are located in the MITR graphite reflector.